PrestaShop/docs/src/content/1.7/development/components/grid-component.md

 ## Grid component rendering using Twig templating engine

 This component is built with 2 main principles in mind:

 * the data is never aware of his representation, this means we rely on Presenters to present the data to the view;
 * we can alter every part of the Grid component, but everything is frozen once it's build;

 ### Managing the data and the UI

 This means the Grid Data doesn't contains anything like *width* or *class* or *color* because we give the responibility of Twig to allow such customization of this kind.

-Even if the component is powerful and flexible enough, you shouldn't try to configure Grid to pass this kind of data related to the view.
+> Even if the component is powerful and flexible enough, you shouldn't try to configure Grid to pass this kind of data related to the view.

 In the other hand, the view if totaly customizable: you can override every available template for a column, a column header or a column filter.
-You can also override a template for a specific grid or all grids, you can change the view if it fits special conditions, too.
+You can also override a template for a specific grid or globally, you can change the view only according to special business conditions too.

 The right and only way to change the data is using hooks and module overrides won't works here while the UI can be changed using templating and Javascript.